lynnclub/shy/README.md

 The framework's own template does not use the complex design of character parsing, because this way is not only complex to achieve, but also develops a set of template rules that require user learning.
 The template of this framework needs to be developed using native PHP syntax, and only provides a small amount of functions necessary for developers to use, learning and debugging costs are lower.
 However, developers are required to do a good job of preventing errors, such as `isset()`, `empty()`, `is_array()`.

-To meet the needs of developers, this framework plans to support third-party template systems in the future.
+In addition, to meet the needs of developers, the framework supports the Smarty template system.

 ##### 9.1 View class method